grahamedgecombe/icicle/README.md

 Icicle is a 32-bit [RISC-V][riscv] soft processor and system-on-chip, primarily designed for [iCE40][ice40] (including the [UltraPlus][ice40up] series) FPGAs.
-It can be built with the open-source [SymbiFlow][symbiflow] toolchain.
+It can be built with open-source tools.

 The [original version of Icicle][icicle1] was written in SystemVerilog.
-This version is written in [nMigen][nmigen], making the code cleaner and more flexible.
+This version is written in [Amaranth][amaranth], making the code cleaner and more flexible.
 Changes to the microarchitecture have made the core significantly smaller and faster.